Canada Life, Great‑West Life and London Life are now together as one new company – The Canada Life Assurance Company™.

 London Life becomes the first insurance company in the world to install the IBM System/360 – a revolutionary computer in its day.
 In fact, NASA used this computer platform to send Apollo 11 to the moon and back in 1969.

-London Life was among Canada’s leading insurance companies with over $6.5 billion in life insurance in force.
-A new and modern building was planned to house its growing staff of 1,600.
-Fronting Queens Avenue, the building was completed in 1965 with each of its five floors comprising almost a full acre of work space.
+London Life becomes one of Canada’s leading insurance companies with over $6.5 billion in life insurance in force.
+A new and modern building is planned to house its growing staff of 1,600.
+Fronting Queen’s Avenue, the building is completed in 1965 with each of its five floors comprising of almost an acre of workspace.

-London Life expanded its head office following the end of the Second World War.
-The resulting seven-storey extension opened in 1948 and housed a staff of 847.
-Additions continued, however, and by the time construction was completed in 1953, there were 1,083 people employed at head office.
+London Life expands its head office following the end of the Second World War.
+The resulting seven-storey extension (called “Building 2”) houses a staff of 847.
+As construction is completed on a third building in 1952, the number of staff working at these offices increases to 1048.

-London Life was a major supporter of the Canadian war effort during the Second World War, purchasing $11 million in Victory Bonds.
-Like many towns and cities in Canada through the war years, London formed a Citizens’ Auxiliary War Services Committee.
-Under the auspices of this committee the London Life Troupers was born.
-The main goal of the revue was to provide entertainment for the military men and women who were stationed throughout the province.
+London Life, a major supporter of the Canadian war effort during the Second World War, purchases $11 million in Victory Bonds.
+Like many towns and cities, London forms a Citizens’ Auxiliary War Services Committee.
+With the support of this committee the London Life Troupers is born, providing entertainment for the military men and women who are stationed throughout the province.

-In 1906, anti-trust investigations revealed improper business practices in the North American insurance industry.
-In response to this, the Government of Canada established a Royal Commission to investigate insurance practices.
-London Life emerged from the inquiry not only unscathed but upheld as an outstanding example of a properly run company.
-The good press generated by the Royal Commission’s findings added to London Life’s success, with the number of head office staff growing from 22 in 1906 to 250 in 1926.
-By 1937, the company had offices across Canada.
+Anti-trust investigations reveal improper business practices in the North American insurance industry.
+In response to this, the Government of Canada establishes a Royal Commission to investigate insurance practices.
+London Life emerges from the inquiry as an outstanding example of a properly run company.
+Good press is generated by these findings, contributing to London Life’s success.
+The number of head office employees grows from 22 in 1906 to 250 in 1926.
+By 1937, the company has offices across Canada.

-In the mid-1880s London Life gained the services of John G. Richter (above, middle), who joined the company as general manager.
-An actuary by profession, Richter was a man of firm conviction and vision.
-Under his leadership, the company designed insurance policies and payment schedules for the average Canadian, meaning insurance was no longer sold strictly to the very wealthy.
+In the mid-1880s London Life gains the services of John G. Richter, who joins the company as general manager.
+Richter is a man of firm conviction and vision.
+Under his leadership, the company designs insurance policies and payment schedules for the average Canadian, meaning insurance is no longer sold strictly to the very wealthy.

-London Life was founded in London, Ontario, in 1874.
-A thriving community with a population of 20,000, London’s businesses at the time included the head offices of five savings and loans companies, eight banks, 21 insurance companies and three daily newspapers.
+London Life is founded in London, Ontario, a thriving community with a population of 20,000.
+London’s businesses include the head offices of five savings and loans companies, eight banks, 21 insurance companies and three daily newspapers.